Main Content

 This argument supports complex-valued predictors and targets.

-Feature or tabular data, specified as a numeric array, datastore, table, or minibatchqueue object.
+Feature or tabular data, specified as a numeric array, dlarray object, table, datastore, or minibatchqueue object.

-If you have data that fits in memory that does not require additional processing, then specifying the input data as a numeric array or table is usually the easiest option.
-If you want to test with feature or tabular data stored on your system, or want to apply additional processing such as custom transformations, then using datastores is usually the easiest option.
+If you have data that fits in memory and does not require additional processing, then specifying the input data as a numeric array or table is usually the best option.
+To test with feature or tabular data stored on your system, or to apply additional processing such as custom transformations, use a datastore.
 For neural networks with multiple inputs, you must use a TransformedDatastore or CombinedDatastore object.

 Tip